ceno/sensei-gpt/README.md

 ### OpenAI access
 The extension uses the OpenAI api in the background.
 This requires an API key, which can be obtained as follow
 1. Go to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys)
-2. Sign up for an account if you don't already have one
+2. Sign up for an account if you don't already have one.
+Only paid accounts can use the API, so you will also need to upgrade your account by adding a payment method at [https://platform.openai.com/account/billing/overview](https://platform.openai.com/account/billing/overview).
-3. Click `Create new secret key`
+3. Click `Create new secret key` and name it `SenseiGPT`
 4. Take note of the key for later

 ### Manual installation